pulumi/pulumi/developer-docs/providers/implementers-guide.md

 Once a client has finished using a resource provider, it must shut the provider down.
 A client requests that a provider shut down gracefully by calling its `SignalCancellation` method.
-In response to this method, a provider should cancel all outstanding resource operations and funtion calls.
+In response to this method, a provider should cancel all outstanding resource operations and function calls.
 After calling `SignalCancellation`, the client calls `Close` to inform the provider that it should release any resources it holds.

 `SignalCancellation` is advisory and non-blocking; it is up to the client to decide how